center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-errorhandling.md

 By default, all thrown exceptions will be converted to a generic SAML 2 error.
 In some cases, you may want to convert the exception to a specific SAML 2 status code.
-For example, the `\SAML2\Exception\Protocol\NoPassiveException` exception should be converted to a SAML 2 status code with the following properties:
+For example, the `\SimpleSAML\Error\NoPassive` exception should be converted to a SAML 2 status code with the following properties:

 * The top-level status code should be `urn:oasis:names:tc:SAML:2.0:status:Responder`.
 * The second-level status code should be `urn:oasis:names:tc:SAML:2.0:status:NoPassive`.